MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/bcrps.md

 You can use Workplace Analytics to get more detailed analysis and additional insights about your company.
 Contact your account team or go to [Workplace Analytics](https://www.microsoft.com/microsoft-365/business/workplace-analytics) to learn more.

-#### Q4 Can I change the baseline date?

-No, the baseline date is static in this report because January to February 2020 is when most companies were doing business as usual and March is when most companies shifted to primarily remote work.

-#### Q5 Which Microsoft 365 customers are eligible to see the report?
+#### Q4 Which Microsoft 365 customers are eligible to see the report?

 All Microsoft 365 customers with at least 100 active Exchange Online users can see the report when they register for the Productivity Score preview.